claresudbery/clare-wiki-ably/pages/organising/BigIndex/Big-Index-Useful-Tools.md

 - [wiki-folder](/resources/wiki-folder) - creates a new wiki folder plus index.md
 - [wiki-page](/resources/wiki-page) - creates a new wiki page
 - [wiki-page-insert](/resources/wiki-page-insert) - Inserts wiki front matter into a pre-existing markdown file

+## Scripts Used for RefactoringExamples

+- See [RefactoringExamples repo](https://github.com/claresudbery/RefactoringExamples/blob/master/github-markdown/notes/code-changes.md) (private only, I'm afraid).

+## Copying data from a Google Drive to other storage

+- Put everything in one folder
+- Right-click that folder and choose Download
+- It will download a zipped copy of your folder
+- AND it will convert all Google docs and sheets into Word docs and Excel sheets